-Foster Care Child Abuse in Pennsylvania
+Foster Care Sexual Abuse Lawyers in Pennsylvania

-However, those tasked with providing shelter, protection and love for such children have sometimes been unable to meet these basic needs.
+However, those tasked with providing shelter, protection, and love for such children have sometimes been unable to meet these basic needs.
 Worse, it has resulted in sexual abuse and further trauma.

-Overworked caseworkers miss the signs of abuse and so it may continue for years.
-Child victims, who felt too shameful to mention it at the time have carried it through their lives, desperately trying to forget.
+Overworked caseworkers miss the signs of abuse, and so it may continue for years.
+Child victims, who felt too shameful to mention it at the time, have carried it through their lives, desperately trying to forget.
 Many have suffered in silence.

 Short-term foster care is just as prone to abuse cases as long-term care – if not more.

 There are many cases in Pennsylvania and other states where a child is shunted into foster care for a matter of weeks before social services assess the case and return the child to the parents.

 These short-stay scenarios provide an opportunity for predators to get access to a steady flow of victims.
 The solution seems to be part of the problem: state officials (police officers, child-services workers, hospital staff, etc.) have the power to remove a child from the home without a court order if they believe the child is in imminent danger.

 Frequently, they must make snap decisions in high-pressure situations, so poor judgment may mean that a child is unnecessarily moved from home to care.